cponeill/21-new-york-times/README.md

     $ python3 server.py

-Open another terminal and run the following commands:
+Open another terminal, change into the same directory, and run the following commands:

     $ python3 client.py